Items To Avoid

 - The Cheyenne Mountain Zoo maintains the most updated list of companies and products that are members of RSPO and reportedly work toward sustainable production of oil palm.
 These companies claim to promote true sustainable agroforestry.
 To see a list of these companies and their products visit: http://www.cmzoo.org/docs/palmOilShoppingGuide.pdf

-- There is also the website Say No To Palm Oil, which is a terrific resource for international information about palm oil: http://www.saynotopalmoil.com/palm-oil.php
+- There are also two informative websites: Say No To Palm Oil, which is a terrific resource for international information about palm oil, http://www.saynotopalmoil.com/palm-oil.php and Palm Oil Consumers Action, a great informational site that also supplies links to contact companies at http://www.palmoilconsumers.com/index.html.

 Educate those who don’t know better: